zubanls/zuban-docs/features.md

 The full specification of the Python typing system can be found on [typing.python.org](https://typing.python.org/en/latest/spec/).
 Any deviations from this specification are considered bugs and will be addressed promptly.
-Below is a list of the features supported by ZubanLS, along with their corresponding PEPs.
+Below is a list of the features supported by Zuban, along with their corresponding PEPs.

 (type_features)=